 Mehvish has been described by Chambers and Partners as “one of the best young barristers in the child abduction field” and is highly respected for her expertise in international children cases.
 She regularly appears in these matters both in the High Court and at appellant level.
-Mehvish has appeared in over thirty published cases in this area, including, three Supreme Court decisions (K (A child) (Northern Ireland) , Re B (a child) , and Re N (Children) ) and the leading Court of Appeal decision on the child’s objections defence: M (Republic of Ireland) (Child’s Objections) (Joinder of Children As Parties To Appeal) .
+Mehvish has appeared in over thirty published cases in this area, including, four Supreme Court decisions (K (A child) (Northern Ireland) , Re B (a child) , Re N (Children) ) and G v G and the leading Court of Appeal decision on the child’s objections defence: M (Republic of Ireland) (Child’s Objections) (Joinder of Children As Parties To Appeal) .

 Mehvish accepts instructions in all aspects of international children law and is equally skilled at handling cases heard in the Family Division of the High Court in an abduction context and applications for international relocation in the Family Court.
 She has considerable experience of the panoply of applications that can be made pursuant to the Brussels ii revised regulation and 1996 Hague Child Protection Convention.
 Mehvish also has a particular expertise in cases which involve stranded spouses, allegations of female genital mutilation, and forced marriage.

 Mehvish fully understands that these cases sometimes require urgent consideration and she is very happy to advise at short notice if required.

 Re A and B (Children) (Summary Return: Non-Convention State) EWCA Civ 1664